 main just like a normal sub-function.
 Some time later, after executing a bit of code,

 main calls the coroutine again.
 Coroutine starts executing from the last suspension point, i.e. effectively it restores saved stack and jumps back to the saved instruction pointer.
-After executing few more commands the coroutine reaches another suspension point which saves current stack and instruction pointer again and returns back to
+After executing a few more commands the coroutine reaches another suspension point which saves the current stack and instruction pointer again and returns back to

 main.
 After this

-main executes few more commands and the whole program terminates.
+main executes a few more commands and the whole program terminates.
 (As you have probably noticed, the coroutine didn’t fully finish execution before finishing

 Below is the equivalent code in Lua:

-First of all, we define coroutine with
+First of all, we define coroutine with the

-1 and starts the coroutine with
+1 and starts the coroutine with the

 coroutine.resume function.
 The coroutine prints

 coroutine.yield which acts as a suspension point, i.e. saves stack and instruction pointer of the coroutine and returns to